2021-2022 Undergraduate & Graduate Catalog

 A cumulative GPA of 3.0 or higher is required in all graduate-level courses.
 Additionally, a cumulative GPA of 3.0 is required in all 500-level dual-listed courses and 600-level courses that fulfill graduation requirements for the M.S.T.
 A grade of C or better must be earned in all graduate courses that fulfill graduation requirements for the M.S.T.

-The Seidman faculty has identified the following learning objectives for M.S.T students, and objectives are assessed regularly to ensure that they are being achieved
+The Seidman faculty have identified the following learning objectives for M.S.T students, and objectives are assessed regularly to ensure that they are being achieved.

 Seidman M.S.T. graduates will be able to do the following:

-- Master substantive tax law about the formation of a business entity in the context of real-life or simulated client situations
+- Master substantive tax law about the formation of a business entity in the context of real-world or simulated client situations.

 - Be prepared to recognize and respond to ethical questions encountered in the practice of tax accounting.

 All M.S.T. students must complete a minimum of 33 graduate credits that include at least 24 credits of 600-level courses and 21 credits in 600-level tax courses.

 Foundation requirements must be completed before graduation.
 They may be completed as part of the student's undergraduate program prior to admission to the M.S.T. program or completed anytime between admission and program completion.
 Foundation requirements may be met by completion of the following undergraduate GVSU courses or their equivalents: